The Hacker Files

 The Hacker Files is a twelve issue DC Comics mini-series published from August 1992 to July 1993.
 It was written by Lewis Shiner and illustrated by Tom Sutton.

 Publication history

-The series, written by cyberpunk novelist Lewis Shiner, is notable for the first appearance of a post-Suicide Squad member Barbara Gordon (Oracle), as well as the introduction of the Digitronix computer company, a fictitious computer brand which would continue to show up in the DCU for years thereafter.
+The series, written by cyberpunk novelist Lewis Shiner, is notable for the appearance of a post-Suicide Squad member Barbara Gordon (Oracle), as well as the introduction of the Digitronix computer company, a fictitious computer brand which would continue to show up in the DCU for years thereafter.

 At the end of issue 1 in the 'letters pages' section, author Lewis Shiner reveals that he'd based The Hacker Files story and comic book protagonist Jack Marshall on his unpublished novel Red Weather, which he'd began developing in Summer 1978.
 That story dealt with a software programmer in his late-twenties named "Jack Marshall", who worked for a sinister Texas-based computer company.
 This in itself was inspired by Shiner's employment with Warrex Computer Corp. in the ’70s who produced the Centurion family of minicomputers.